 - 1. Place the radio right side up with the front panel facing forward.
-Let the panel overhang the table edge by 3 or 4 inches so the mounting position is accessible from the bottom as well as the top. - Feed the two coax cables up through the opening in the radio.
+Let the panel overhang the table edge by 3 or 4 inches so the mounting position is accessible from the bottom as well as the top. - 2.
+Feed the two coax cables up through the opening in the radio.
 Insert the Inrad mod with B+ and ground wires attached into the radio opening.
 Feed the two power wires through to the underside.
 The Inrad kit will go in the space between the speaker and the front of the radio, beside the fan.
-See Figure 6. - 3.
+Feed the two coax cables up through the opening in the radio into this space.
+Insert the Inrad mod with the B+ and ground wires attached into the radio opening.
+Feed the power wires through to the underside. - 3.
 Plug the two coax cables into the mod connectors using care to get them into the proper jacks.
+See Figure 5.
 Seat the connectors firmly into the jacks. - 4.
 Turn the radio over again.
 Feed the B+ and ground wires along the inside of the radio near the coax cables.
-Solder them to the points indicated in Figure 7.
+Solder them to the points indicated in Figure 6.
 They are supplying 7.7 volts and ground to the Inrad mod.
 The ground wire goes to the center of the three pads.
-The B+ wire goes to the second (2nd) pin from the end closest to the back of the radio. - 5.
+The B+ wire goes to the second (2nd) pin from the end closest to the back of the radio - 5.
 Tie wrap the coax cables and the B+ and ground wires together and be sure they are out of the way when the covers are reinstalled. - 6.
 Install the shield plate over the left-hand side of the radio.
 Note: the cover ground spring goes on the middle screw, closest to the radio center. - 7.
 Install the top and bottom covers of the radio. - 8.
 Power up and verify that the A side and B side of the receiver both function and the signal levels are about the same.